 - PSYC 359 Advanced Research Methods in Behavioural Sciences.

-Admission to the honours program is highly competitive and a maximum of 15 incoming third-year students are admitted into the program each year.
+Admission to the Honours program is highly competitive with a maximum of 30 incoming third-year students admitted into the program each year.

 As a minimum requirement, admission to the honours program requires at least a 76% average in the second year and at least 80% in PSYC 217 and 218.
 Admission decisions will be based on students' overall record of academic excellence as well as on other information bearing on the extent to which students' aptitudes are well-matched with the objectives of the honours program.

-The additional requirements of honours students fall into two categories: (1) some additional coursework, and (2) a lot of research.
+The additional requirements of honours students fall into two categories: (1) some specialized coursework, and (2) a lot of research.

 Honours students are required to take four courses that are directed specifically toward honours students: PSYC 312 (History of Psychology), PSYC 359 (Advanced Research Methods), PSYC 349 (Honours Seminar, third year) and PSYC 449 (Honours Seminar, fourth year).